-If you or someone you love has been hurt in an accident that was caused by someone else, you are likely to have more questions than you have answers right now.
-At the Piscitelli Law Firm, our expert personal injury attorneys understand just how overwhelming all of this can be, and we can help answer your questions and begin working through the legal process of filing a claim.
+If you lost a loved one or suffered a serious injury, you are likely to have more questions.
+I understand just how overwhelming all of this can be, and I can help answer your questions and begin working to investigate your claim.

 What are common examples of medical malpractice?

 Medical malpractice typically involves mistakes or errors made by doctors, nurses and hospitals.
 It can include failing to perform a diagnostic test, failing to properly diagnose and treat a condition, or performing substandard care.
 This is known as a breach of the standard of care.
 But, just because a health care provider breached the standard of care, that doesn't mean you have a claim.
 You must also prove what is known as causation.
 That means the breach must have been a cause of your injury, damages or the death of a loved one.

 What can I recover in medical malpractice suits?

 Victims of medical malpractice can recover compensation for economic and non-economic damages.
 Examples of economic damages include medical expenses (past and future) and lost income or future earning capacity.
 Examples of non-economic damages include pain and suffering, lost of enjoyment of the life you had before the malpractice, inconvenience, mental anguish and frustration.
 In there was a wrongful death, then the decedent may recover for any conscious pain and suffering and the beneficiaries may recover both economic and non-economic damages.

 Who is able to file a medical malpractice claim?